Inference

 I love Beijing, because

-Refer to the following commands to perform inference tasks:
+Refer to the following commands to perform inference tasks, taking the full weight inference as an example:

 bash scripts/msrun_launcher.sh "python run_mindformer.py \